 When you're getting a Brazilian wax, the skill and experience of the waxer is the most important factor.
-It makes the difference between a torturesome Brazilian wax and something that is slightly uncomfortable.
+It makes the difference between a torturous Brazilian wax and something that is slightly uncomfortable.

-I learned the hard way that you can't just go on the reputation of the salon.
+We learned the hard way that you can't just go on the reputation of the salon.
 J. Sisters introduced Brazilians to New York City in 1987, and the service was popularized by "Sex and The City" in the '90s.
-I decided to try my first Brazilian at the "top place", and booked an appointment there.
+We decided to try a Brazilian at the "top place."
 The whole layout felt strange.
-Their salon was in a townhouse on West 57th.
-I checked in at a maitre d' station in the hallway.
+Their salon was in a townhouse on West 57th, and there was a maitre d' station in the hallway.
 Inside the "salon," different waxers and their customers were separated by a temporary wall that came up about five feet.
 It felt like an office space that had just been converted.

 Even worse, the person who did the procedure couldn't speak English.
 She held up a poster that showed the different options, such as the landing strip, the triangle and the Sphinx (all hair off).
-It seemed like all the hair came off at once and the pain was excruciating.
-I was bruised and badly swollen for a week.
+It seemed like all the hair came off at once, and the pain was excruciating.
+There was bruising and severe swelling for a week.

-I thought that was just the way it was, so that was my last Brazilian for a few years.
-On story assignment, I found myself at a Completely Bare in Scardale, which has since rebranded as Spruce & Bond and expanded to more location.
-The licensed esthetician who was doing the service there explained that the woman at J. Sisters took too much hair off in one go.
+We thought that was just the way it was until discovering Spruce & Bond.
+The =licensed esthetician who was doing the service there explained that the woman at J. Sisters took too much hair off in one go.
 She may not have studied the direction the hair was growing in.
 This woman took smaller amounts off, then gently patted the spot.
-I was shocked by how much less it hurt.
+We were shocked by how much less it hurt.
 And there was no bruising, no swelling.

 So how do you find someone who knows what they're doing?
 The most important thing is to get a personal recommendation from someone who has gone to that waxer.
 Don't rely solely on the name of the salon.
 "Go to someone who does a lot of Brazilian waxes," says Dannielli Marcellino, who does as many as 15 waxes a day at Suddenly Slimmer Day Spa in Scottsdale, Arizona.
 "Is she busy?
 If she can take you any time she's not busy."